drBenway/pixi-vn-wiki/start/tickers.md

 canvas.addTicker("alien", new RotateTicker({ speed: my_speed }, 2))
 ```

-## Remove association between a Ticker and a Canvas Element
+## Remove association between a Ticker and a Canvas Component

-For unlink a Ticker from a Canvas Element you must use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the alias of the canvas element and a ticker class.
+For unlink a Ticker from a Canvas Component you must use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the alias of the canvas element and a ticker class.

 If the ticker not have any more canvas components associated, it will be deleted.